Homotopy theory of Moore flows (III): Introduction

 Theorem~\ref{main} was not in \cite{Moore2}, even for the case $\mathcal{P}=\mathcal{G}$.
 Theorem~\ref{quotient-reparam} was proved in \cite{model2} for the case $\mathcal{P} = \mathcal{G}$, but the proof does not seem to be generalizable to the case $\mathcal{P}=\mathcal{M}$ (see the long comment before the statement of the theorem).

-In addition to generalizing the results of \cite{Moore2} and to finding proofs which are independent of the choice of the reparametrization category $\mathcal{G}$ or $\mathcal{M}$, this work raises the question of finding a better definition of a reparametrization category than Definition~\ref{def-reparam}.
-A good notion of a reparametrization category $\mathcal{P}$ should be a small category satisfying Definition~\ref{def-reparam} and additional properties so that it makes sense to talk about the $\mathcal{P}$-multipointed $d$-spaces (unless $\mathcal{P}$ is the final category).
-It is an open question which could be reworded as follows: is there any other ``interesting'' reparametrization category than the terminal category, $\mathcal{G}$ and $\mathcal{M}$ ?
+In addition to generalizing the results of \cite{Moore2} and to finding proofs which are independent of the choice of the reparametrization category $\mathcal{G}$ or $\mathcal{M}$ (except for Theorem~\ref{img-closed}: the statement is independent of the choice of $\mathcal{G}$ or $\mathcal{M}$, but not the proof), this work raises the question of finding a better definition of a reparametrization category than Definition~\ref{def-reparam}.
+We suspect that there is a model category containing the reparametrization categories such that $\mathcal{G}$ and $\mathcal{M}$ are cofibrant replacements of the terminal category.
+A cofibrant replacement $\mathcal{P}$ of the terminal category in this hypothetical model category should give rise to a notion of $\mathcal{P}$-multipointed $d$-space.